 8. What Is the Biggest Challenge That You Foresee in This Job?

-It is critical to know if you are experiencing any difficulties or if you are not in the desired position, as this will aid both management and teachers in building understanding and resolving issues.
+It is critical to know if you are experiencing any difficulties or are not in the desired position, as this will aid both management and teachers in building understanding and resolving issues.

 “The biggest obstacle I see in this profession is having more students per class.
 As a result, dealing with them can be difficult.
 Apart from that, I don’t see any difficulties in this capacity because, thanks to my previous experiences and educational background, I am fully aware of the scenario and study criteria.”